Essenceia/essenceia.github.io/content/projects/d2020_p1/index.md

 Parity......................................... none
 ```

-Initially all seemed to be going well, the serial cable was correctly getting detected as an
+Initially all seemed to be going well, the serial cable was correctly detected as an
-USB to serial device as evidenced by my `dmesg` logs.
+USB to serial device, as evidenced by my `dmesg` logs.

 ```sh
 pitchu /etc >sudo dmesg | tail